Overding/Beena/README.md

 ## Security and privacy

-- No screenshots or diffs, usage statistics, or telemetry leave your environment
-- Headless browsers run locally or in your CI; no outbound uploads by Beena
+No screenshots or diffs, usage statistics, or telemetry leave your environment.
+The headless browsers run locally or in your CI; no outbound uploads by Beena.

-## Comparison to hosted services

-Advantages:

-- No SaaS fees, offline capable, full data control

-Trade‑offs:

-- Performance depends on your machine/runner
-- No managed dashboard/cloud storage

 ## Roadmap